sagarprusty/Challenge1/README.md

 **5) Access Nodejs helloworld app on local machine** In order to run hello world app on local machine:

-Check in browser using the url : https://public ip of sagar-test :31232
+Check in browser using the url : https://public ip of esk8s-instance :31232

 **5) Access Kibana on local machine**

 In order to run Kibana on local machine:

-Check in browser using the url : https://public ip of sagar-test :30722
+Check in browser using the url : https://public ip of esk8s-instance :30722